What is Business Process Automation? What are the benefits? Why do you need it in your business?

 This is where automation steps in to help by utilizing technology to take care of the repetitive, recurring, and low-value work.

-as this can help your business reduce operating costs and, therefore, increase
+Steps such as this can help your business reduce operating costs and, therefore, increase profit.

 Process automation can ensure you provide market-leading customer service, improve productivity, lift employee morale, and strengthen governance, all while reducing errors.